CadenzaProject/cadenzaproject.github.io/docs/clip1/data_baseline/clip1_data.md

 The training and validation data are provided at challenge launch.
 The evaluation data is provided closer to the submission deadline.

+**Need to finish the data construction to complete this information**
 ## B. Metadata Information

 ## References